Fashion Trends of the 1950s to 1990s Woman

 - Dolce and Gabbana

-Minimalism was the hot fashion trend of the 90's which simply meant 'less is more'.
+Minimalism was the trend of the 90s which simply meant 'less is more'.
 It was unlike the loud and not-so-classy women’s fashion of the 1980s.

-Lycra played a prominent role and the hip-hop trend, long hairs, and Goth styles made a great impression on fashion.
+Lycra played a prominent role, and so did the hip-hop trend, long hairs, and Goth styles that made a great impression on women’s fashion.
 Some common items of clothing and fashion accessories from the 1990s are: